 - The list can display up to 10 workspace tabs at a time, with 10 subtabs under each workspace tab. - Workspace tabs are listed in the order last visited, with the most recent at the top.
 Subtabs are listed under their primary tabs in the order first opened. - If you copy a subtab link, the record opens as a workspace tab. - If you copy a link and want to share it with other users, make sure that they are logged in to Salesforce before opening the link.
-Otherwise, the link directs them to the home page instead of the specific record. - 1 Tip: The standard Lightning console apps, Service Console and Sales Console, include the History utility by default.
+Otherwise, the link directs them to the home page instead of the specific record. - This utility supports pop-out.